ACMI

 Assistive Listening: ACMI will also have Assistive Listening units available for collection at the MIFF Box Office.
 Assistive Listening units will only be available for use at specific screenings.

-Please see How to Book Your Ticket section to book a Hearing Neck Loop or Assistive Listening device.
+Please see How to Book Your Ticket section to book a Hearing Neck Loop, Assistive Listening or Audio Description device.
 You will be required to leave photo ID when borrowing a device.
-Please approach a MIFF Front of House staff member for assistance when you arrive at the venue.
+Please approach a MIFF staff member for assistance when you arrive at the venue.

 Bathrooms, including accessible and gender-neutral bathrooms, are located on the ground floor in the Lightwell and on Level 1, next to the entrance to the MIFF Festival Hub.